kglw-dot-net/phase1/setlists/_posts/2019-08-15-svn-west-san-francisco-ca.md

 17. Hell

 18. The Bitter Boogie
-    (Tour debut; Boogie medley with elements of Cyboogie and Boogieman Sam)
+    (Boogie medley with elements of Cyboogie and Boogieman Sam)